ketsebaoteth/Edion/README.md

 If you encounter any missing libraries, simply run:
     ```bash
-    npm install
+    npm install THE_MISSING_LIBRARY's_NAME
     ```

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Please read our contributing guidelines for more details.

 ## License